ABOUT: The Trail and this Website

 development began in 1971 by Oregon State Parks, the agency declared

-it "hikable" in 1988 and continues to build new sections with a target
+it "hikable" in 1988 and continues to build new sections.
+Their

 date of 2021 for completion.
 Although still a "work-in-progress,"

 it offers varied recreational opportunities from day hikes to overnight